hashicorp/terraform-aws-vault-enterprise-hvd/README.md

 Example deployment scenarios can be found in the [`examples`](https://github.com/hashicorp/terraform-aws-vault-enterprise-hvd/tree/main/examples) directory of this repo.
 These examples cover multiple capabilities of the module and are meant to serve as a starting point for operators.

 <!-- BEGIN_TF_DOCS -->
+## Module support

+This open source software is maintained by the HashiCorp Technical Field Organization, independently of our enterprise products.
+While our Support Engineering team provides dedicated support for our enterprise offerings, this open source software is not included.

+- For help using this open source software, please engage your account team.
+- To report bugs/issues with this open source software, please open them directly against this code repository using the GitHub issues feature.

+Please note that there is no official Service Level Agreement (SLA) for support of this software as a HashiCorp customer.
+This software falls under the definition of Community Software/Versions in your Agreement.
+We appreciate your understanding and collaboration in improving our open source projects.

 ## Requirements

 No requirements.